(Originally written in December 2021)

 At some point every year, Reeve’s dinosaur kale plant harbors lots of aphids, but my style is to let nature take its course and so I allow predators like lady bugs and birds and parasitic wasps to eat or utilize them, and the seasonal aphids always eventually vanish.

-Reeve could no longer reach any of the leaves on her kale plant last year.
+Reeve could no longer reach any of the leaves on her kale plant last year, on her third birthday.
 The highest leaves reached seven feet tall.

 Reeve and the kale plant at three years old.